My-Aibo/My-Aibo/README.md

 ## 🧠 What is Aibo?

-Aibo is your autonomous AI operating layer — a personal AI twin designed to manage life, crypto, work, finances, well-being and more in one seamless system.
+Aibo is your autonomous AI operating layer — a cognitive AI twin designed to manage life, crypto, work, finances, well-being and more in one seamless system.

 It blends emotional intelligence, behavioral memory, and real-world context to understand how you live, what you value, and when to act on your behalf.
-With modular agents, 50+ integrations, and adaptive autonomy, Aibo evolves with you and supports you across multiple domains — From crypto to health, work to well-being.
+With modular agents, 100+ integrations, and adaptive autonomy, Aibo evolves with you and supports you across multiple domains — From crypto to health, work to well-being.

 ---